Milwaukee Urban Discovery Farm

 He noted that the number of restaurants in the city that use locally produced food, the number of grocers committed to selling local produce, as well as the number of nonprofits that encourage healthy, sustainable food systems likely were factors for Milwaukee being selected.

 The Milwaukee project will take place on four of the 11 UW Extension’s garden sites located throughout Milwaukee County.
 One of those sites is the northeast corner of Sixth Street and Howard Avenue.
-The site is on the north side of Howell Avenue, across the street from the Garden District community gardens and farmers market, operated by the Garden District Neighborhood Association.
+The site is on the north side of Howell Avenue, across the street from the Garden District community gardens and farmers market, operated by the Garden District Neighborhood.

 The other MUDF sites include Kohl Farm, 8400 W. County Line Rd.; Firefly Ridge, 10602 Underwood Pkwy.; and Rawson Garden, 1300 E. Rawson Ave.